rajan-31/rgit_alumni/README.md

 - ~~remove from unread list only if seen... currently it's gone if refresh (not saved for online users)~~

 - //chat profile image - fix image name (problem with extension)
-- ok on cookie consent
+- //ok on cookie consent
+- ~~previous page & next page~~
+- //whent chat link open populate it using ejs
 ------------

 - ~~git filename case sensitivity err~~